andypayne/dev_cheatsheet/async_iteration_js.md

-To make a call in an serial/iterative fashion and use the results of each call as input to the next call, one way is to use a loop with await inside an [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression):
+To make a call in a serial/iterative fashion and use the results of each call as input to the next call, one way is to use a loop with await inside an [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression):